NickWentworth/portfolio/src/posts/chess/1-board-representation.md

 summary: 'Representing the board state using bitboards and FEN notation'
 ---

 The first step in writing a chess engine is deciding how to represent the board state.
-This choice will heavilty affect the process and efficiency of move generation, an integral part of the chess engine.
+This choice will heavily affect the process and efficiency of move generation, an integral part of the chess engine.

 # Bitboards

 Modern computers are built and optimized to work with 64-bit values very efficiently.
 Conveniently, there are also exactly 64 squares on a chess board.
 This is the inspiration behind a [bitboard](https://www.chessprogramming.org/Bitboards), which is simply a 64 bit integer, able to store 1 bit of information per square on the board.

+If you're familiar with binary, the most-significant bit (MSB) corresponds to the upper-left square `a8`, while the least-significant bit (LSB) corresponds to the bottom-right square, `h1`.
+The entire board as bit indices, `0` for MSB to `63` for LSB, is as follows:

 <Bitboard squares={[]} showOffsetsFrom={0} />